TeamGraphix/graphix/README.md

 ## Discussion channels

+- Our Slack channel, for regular discussions and questions: https://graphix-org.slack.com

-- Please visit [Unitary Foundation's Discord server](https://discord.com/servers/unitary-fund-764231928676089909), where you can find a channel for `graphix`.
-There, you can also find a link to our slack channel for regular discussions and questions.
+- Please visit [Unitary Foundation's Discord server](https://discord.com/servers/unitary-foundation-764231928676089909), where you can find a channel for `graphix`.

 ## Maintainers (alphabetical order)